19 August 2025

 Contact Details – Do we have your most up to date contact details?

 There are times when we may need to contact parents and carers.
 Do we have your most up to date contact details?
-If not, please contact the school on 5499 8333 so we can update our records.
-These details include parent/carers’ name, address, phone numbers, email address and emergency contact details.
+If not, please contact the school on (07) 5499 8333 so we can update our records.
+These details include parent/carers’ name, address, phone number, email address and emergency contact details.
 Please remember to contact the school if any of these details change.

 PBL (Positive Behaviour Learning)

-Be Rule: Be a Learner
+Be Rule: Be Safe

 PBL Team